AdaGold/group-fansite/README.md

 ### Optional: Deploy with GitHub Pages
 Want more?
 Make your site live on the internet!
 There are a lot of ways to go about hosting a live website, but GitHub provides a way to host static sites for free using your GitHub account.
 [Follow the steps listed here](https://pages.github.com/).

+Since you will already have a completed site at this point, we suggest using the steps provided when picking `Project site`, and `Start from scratch` from the options.